Two Campuses: One Spirit

 The 122,000-square-foot Science Building is state of the art and houses the university’s biology, chemistry, physics, astronomy, and meteorology programs, including faculty offices, science laboratories, the Weather Center, and the Boehringer-Ingelheim Biochemistry Lab.
 The Midtown Observatory sits atop the Science Building and is utilized for classes, undergraduate research, and public viewing nights.

 The main level of the Student Center on the Midtown campus houses the Information Desk, WCSU Bookstore, Student Center Restaurant, as well as the Student Center Theater.
-On the second floor you'll find many offices such as the Alcohol and Substance Abuse Prevention office (CHOICES), Campus Ministries, Career Services, the Center for Student Involvement (CSI), the Counseling Center, as well as offices for student organizations such as the Student Government Association (SGA), Program Activities Council (PAC), Greek Council, The Echo (student newspaper), and WXCI (radio station).
-There is also a Veterans Oasis Lounge, as well as conference rooms, the student commuter and TV lounges, the game room, the Student Technology Training Center (STTC), and the 24-hour computer lab.
+On the second floor you’ll find many offices such as the Alcohol and Substance Abuse Prevention office (CHOICES), the Center for Student Involvement (CSI), the Counseling Center, the InterCultural Center, as well as offices for student organizations such as the Student Government Association (SGA), Program Activities Council (PAC), Greek Council, The Echo (student newspaper), and WXCI (radio station).
+There is also a Veterans’ Oasis Lounge, as well as conference rooms, the student commuter and TV lounges, the game room, the Student Technology Training Center (STTC), and the 24-hour computer lab.
 If you need a QUIET place to study, then the Quiet Lounge is the perfect spot for you.
-On the lower level are the new Colonial Corner, Mail Services, and the Shuttle lounge.
-On Thursday nights, the Colonial Corner is home to WCSU's Midtown Coffeehouse.
+On the lower level are the Colonial Corner, Mail Services, and the Shuttle lounge.
+On Thursday nights, the Colonial Corner is home to WCSU’s Midtown Coffeehouse and The Spot, a late-night program from midnight through 3 a.m..

 University Hall (UH)

-A four-level, 20,302 square-foot office building, University Hall was purchased during the early months of 1996.
-Fully renovated in 2000, University Hall now houses administrative offices, such as Administrative Services, Environmental & Facilities Services, Institutional Advancement, Human Resources, Finance and Administration, Office of Multicultural Affairs and Affirmative Action Programs, Academic Affairs with the International Services Office, and the President's office.
+This building houses four levels of administrative offices, including Human Resources, Office of Multicultural Affairs and Affirmative Action Programs, Academic Affairs with the International Services Office, and the President’s office.

 Warner Hall (WA)